SOC 2

 Bucket 3: The Three-Year Certification Cycle

-A $15,000 initial audit translates to $5,000 to $7,500 per annual surveillance visit [Sprinto 2026].
-Certification bodies also charge $500 to $2,000 per year for certificate maintenance [ISMS.online 2022].
+A $15,000 initial audit translates to $5,000 to $7,500 per annual surveillance visit.
+Certification bodies also charge $500 to $2,000 per year for certificate maintenance.
 Budget for the full three-year cycle, not Year 1 alone.

+The audit fix.
 Request three-year pricing from your registrar before signing.
 Most certification bodies offer a bundled rate covering Stage 1, Stage 2, and two surveillance audits.
 Lock the rate at contract signing to avoid annual increases.

 Three ISO 27001 Implementation Paths Compared

 Path selection determines the largest cost variable in your ISO 27001 budget.
-The three approaches, DIY, GRC platform, and traditional consultant, trade cash for time and audit risk in different proportions.
+The three approaches (DIY, GRC platform, and traditional consultant) trade cash for time and audit risk in different proportions.

 Path A: DIY (Sweat Equity)